Yijin-Zeng/HangManGame/README.md

 # Playing Hangman Game with High Success Rate Using Bidirectional LSTM

-We study strategies playing Hangman game with high successful rate (~ 60%) using bidirectional LSTM.
+We study strategies playing Hangman game with high success rate (~ 60%) using bidirectional LSTM.

 ## What is Hangman?